DHTMLX/docs-diagram/docs/api/diagram_editor/copymanager/methods/pastestyles_method.md

 ### Description

-@short: applies copied styles to the list of selected elements or elements specified by ids
+@short: Applies copied styles to the list of selected elements or elements specified by ids

 ### Usage